ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 ## Attributes via Structured Logging

-Let's jump back to Elasticsearch:
+Let's jump back to Elasticsearch and have a closer look at the logs from our `recorder-java` service:
 1. Open the [button label="Elasticsearch"](tab-0) tab
 2. Copy
     ```kql